FatehZ/sirati-mustakim/README.md

 # sirati-mustakim

-Backend application for a future website and mobile app.
+Kotlin - Java combined backend application for a future website and mobile app.

+Open for public use until deployment.
 Blog-type api project